|

 Fighter 2 Turbo, Super Street Fighter

-2, Super Street Fighter 2 Turbo,
+2, Super Street Fighter 2 Turbo, Super

-Street Fighter 2 Turbo Revival, Super
+Street Fighter 2 Turbo: Revival, Super

-Street Fighter 2 Turbo HD Remix, Street
+Street Fighter 2 Turbo: HD Remix, Ultra

 Fighter: The Movie, Street Fighter Alpha